 - any person previously convicted of any crime involving the unlawful use, possession or sale of any illegal drug

 - any person who has not yet reached his or her 25th birthday who has been previously convicted as a juvenile of a crime which, if committed by an adult, would constitute a felony

 - any person who is subject to a Protection From Abuse Order issued by a competent court

 - any person who has previously been committed to a hospital or mental institution for treatment for a mental disorder

-Possession of a deadly weapon by a person prohibited from doing so is a felony in Delaware.
+Possession of a deadly weapon, with or without a permit or license to carry such weapon concealed, by a person prohibited from doing so is a felony in Delaware.

-Delaware law also prohibits the possession of silencers, sawed-off shotguns and machine guns under all circumstances.
+Delaware law prohibits the possession of silencers, sawed-off shotguns and machine guns under all circumstances.

 Below you will find a list of firearms instructors that are currently recognized to teach the CCDW course in Delaware.
 This list will be used by the courts to verify instructors and for the general public to seek out an instructor who is authorized to teach the course.

-List of Delaware Concealed Carry Deadly Weapons Course Instructors, (Download) Updated 4/24/17
+List of Delaware Concealed Carry Deadly Weapons Course Instructors List Updated 11/07/2023